kevinegan31/ml_cbiomes/tutorials/pinns/Riley1946/readme.md

 ---

+There are 3 versions of the PINN code available:

+* `riley1946_pinn_pinn-tutorial.ipynb`: example with incomplete PINN and missing dynamics/physics loss
+* `riley1946_pinn_data-loading-only.ipynb`: least complete example; only the data is loaded and prepared
+* `riley1946_pinn_complete-example.ipynb`: complete example with full PINN implementation

+In addition, `riley1946_forward.ipynb` includes only the forward model introduced in Riley (1946) without a neural network.

+---

 ### Implement neural networks to emulate Riley's 1946 phytoplankton model

 Riley (1946) "Factors controlling phytoplankton populations on Georges Bank" is available [online](https://elischolar.library.yale.edu/journal_of_marine_research/624/).